PlutoZhang/Zowe-docs/topics/mvd-troubleshoot.md

 # Troubleshooting installing zLUX

-To help zLUX research any problems you might encounter, collect as much of the following information as possible:
+To help zLUX research any problems you might encounter, collect as much of the following information as possible and open an issue with the collected information.

  - zLUX version and release level
  - z/OS release level